cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/10FEB2025_Meet.md

 Discuss on Monday 10FEB2025

-- [ ]  Understand core problem related to pitch
+- [x]  Understand core problem related to pitch - COMPLETE
-- [ ]  Understand what a research question is, as well as Independant and dependent variables.
+- [x]  Understand what a research question is, as well as Independant and dependent variables.
 - [ ]  Shift from national security risks associated with highly consolidated industries, or risk associated with ubiquitous software adoption?
-- [ ]  Understand difference between research questions and hypothesis.
+- [x]  Understand difference between research questions and hypothesis.
     - [ ]  I.e. need an independent and deponent variable
     - [ ]  Questions are much more interrogative accompanied by a
     - [ ]  hypothesis--which is more declarative--about